MikeRogers0/LivePage/readme.md

 All future milestones & current issues can be found on https://github.com/MikeRogers0/LivePage/issues

+### 1.5.2
+ * Removing LESS support, the setup I had for LESS support was not viable long term.
+Instead LESS has its own way of keeping its own CSS fresh ( http://lesscss.org/usage/#using-less-in-the-browser-watch-mode ).

 ### 1.5.1
  * Updating version of LESS from 1.3.0 to 1.4.1